 COVID-19 Frequently Asked Questions

-Updated 10.20.2020 @ 2:03pm CT
+Updated 12.23.2020

 HEALTH AND WELLNESS

 What is the coronavirus and COVID-19?

 Coronaviruses are common viruses that circulate among humans and cause mild illness, like the common cold.
 A novel (new) coronavirus that has recently been identified and is currently causing coronavirus disease 2019, abbreviated as COVID-19.
 Current symptoms reported for patients with COVID-19 include mild to severe respiratory distress with fever, cough, and difficulty breathing.